-The Air Pollution Control Officer shall approve, or revise and approve, the public notification plan within 30 days of receipt of the plan.
+The Air Pollution Control Officer shall approve, or revise and approve, the public notification plan within 30-15 days of receipt of the plan.

-(6) The owner or operator of a stationary source required to provide written public notice pursuant to this rule shall implement the stationary source public notification plan, as approved by the Air Pollution Control Officer, within 30 days of the date of written notice from the Air Pollution Control Officer of such approval.
+(63) Within 15 days of the date of written notice from the Air Pollution Control Officer of the approval of the public notification plan, T-the owner or operator of a stationary source required to provide written public notice pursuant to this rule shall implement the approved stationary source public notification plan, as approved by the Air Pollution Control Officer, within 30 days of the date of written notice from the Air-Pollution Control Officer of such approval.
 Each written public notice shall be mailed via the U.S. Postal Service and shall contain only: